 |4||Georgia Institute of Technology||Atlanta, GA|

 |5||University of Southern California||Los Angeles, CA|

-The Best Online Master's in Electrical Engineering Programs of 2019
+2020 Best Accredited Online Master's in Electrical Engineering Programs

 |Stanford, CA||Cost: $$$$$||Graduation Rate: 94%||